First Home Buyers Guide for the ACT

 - It's worth seeking out the CoreLogic RP Data and Australian Property Monitor websites, as these will give you a greater understanding of certain trends and price shifts.

 - Websites such as domain.com.au and realestate.com.au, as well as ljhooker.com.au can quickly and easily show you what's on the market, the price, and sales volumes.

-By carrying out research in this area, you'll be able to get an idea of where you'd like to live.
-Will you plump for a small flat close to the amenities, or go for a bigger place on the outskirts of town?
+By carrying out research, you'll be able to get an idea of where you'd like to live.
+Will you look for a small flat close to amenities, or go for a bigger place on the outskirts of town?

 Where to look for a first home in the ACT

 Doing your homework on the property market will give you a better understanding of where you can buy, as well as how much it will cost.

 At LJ Hooker, we have amassed a great wealth of market knowledge and experience, allowing us to provide a list of suitable homes for the first time buyer.
 By using our help, you'll save time and no small amount of stress that house-hunting can bring.